Aysha786/Recommendastio/README.md

 ## How to Run

-To Run the project open the files in any ide such as paycharm and run the command -run streamlit app.py. this will automaticaly direct you to local host.
+To Run the project open the files in any ide such as paycharm and run the command -streamlit run app.py. this will automaticaly direct you to local host.
 ## Demo